The weather is here...wish you were Beautiful!

 ($1 to Jimmy Buffet)

 The camera I use is in a native format of 2x3, or 4x6, or 8x12...etc.
-If you buy a print in, say, 8x10, the printer must CROP the original photo.
-Understand that *I* crop all these shots before they're put up, that's how I think they'll look their best; and if they're cropped *again* ugly things may happen, or nice things may be lost, however you want to think about it.
-The pricing isn't that much different, so if you want a larger print, splurge a bit and get an 8x12!
-(They will also crop the 5x7 treatment...no solution for this but to go smaller 4x6 or bump it up to 8x12!).
-Metallic paper is extra-cool.
+If you buy a print in, say, 8x10, the printer must crop the original...do so with caution as I crop a bit in processing, so there may be little room for you to edit.
+The pricing isn't that much different, so if you want a larger print, splurge a bit and get an 8x12.
+But of course you can opt for 8x10.
+(They will also crop the 5x7 treatment...no solution for this but to go smaller 4x6 or bump it up to 8x12).

-If you see an image with a border/frame kinda deal, it's been sized to EXACTLY 8x12...so will work optimally at that size (but could be a 4x6, too).
-Cropping is a giant NO!
+If you see an image with a border/frame kinda deal, it's been sized to EXACTLY the size indicated in the image ID.
+Cropping is a giant NO for these treatments!

-NOTE: Sometimes (rarely, though...)
-I will resize an image in an "odd" sizing...pay attention to the filename and, if altered, the true size will be there; for example..."highschool32x8.0045"...that would indicate the resize is 32x8 inches which can be ordered...
+NOTE ON ASPECT RATIO: Sometimes (rarely, though...)
+I will resize an image in an "odd" sizing...pay attention to the filename and, if altered, the true size will be there; for example..."highschool32x8.2345"...that would indicate the resize is 32x8 inches which can be ordered.
+These shots are kinda "special"...the treatment is not arbitrary at all...

 Another PLEASE READ: